College of Nursing

 *Contact hours noted in course descriptions are based on an assumed 15-week semester.
 Contact hours are adjusted proportionately dependent upon differing semester lengths.

-The Bachelors of Science in Nursing degree, the Master of Science in Nursing degree, and the Doctor of Nursing Practice degree at Texas Woman's University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The Bachelor of Science in Nursing degree, the Master of Science in Nursing degree, and the Doctor of Nursing Practice degree at Texas Woman's University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 The M.S.N. program prepares professional nurses with advanced nursing degrees who assume leadership roles as a nurse practitioner or a nurse educator.
-Graduate study in nursing requires the acquisition and systematic application of knowledge and skills in nursing practice, the use of evidence to guide that practice, an advanced understanding of nursing within larger systems and nursing role.
+Graduate study in nursing requires the acquisition and systematic application of knowledge and skills in nursing practice, the use of evidence to guide that practice, and advanced understanding of nursing within larger systems and nursing role.
 Critical thinking skills are enhanced through the study of advanced nursing practice.

 The Ph.D. program is designed for nurses who wish to focus on a research career in a specialized area of expertise.
 The primary goal of the program is to develop leaders, scholars, and researchers who will make a significant contribution to the nursing profession in the discovery, integration, application, and dissemination of knowledge.